Kalsaar09/Data-Centre-Frontier/README.md

 6) Keeping Australian Data Sovereignty
 By using Data Centre Frontier, Australia will be able to keep its data domestic out of the hands of foreign countries that may wish us harm while hosting allied and trusted countries' “digital embassies” to further increase our relationship and trust in one another.

-Bottom line:
-Open data provides the evidence (where power, fibre, hazards, climate and people actually are).
-Data Centre Frontier converts that evidence into a clear, explainable decision for your specific site—so you know why a location looks strong, what could trip it up, and where to dig deeper before committing.

 The Current Prototypes made through the use of ChatGPT-5.0 are proof of concept.
 One, Tasmania DC Viability uses stub datasets instead of live updating data, but considers more datasets than the second prototype.
 The second prototype Data Centre Frontier – TAS (Open Data) further proves this concept by using some live data from, GA National Electricity Infrastructure filtered to show transmission lines and substations, DCCEEW CAPAD 2024 (terrestrial) for the protected area, and uses Bom Australia Water Storages to find the reservoir.
 Both of these Prototypes serves as a proof that our vision is worth investing and looking further into so the full feature rich version of the platform with integration of live data as well as the ability for organizations to import their own data, an AI dedicated to the analysis and consolidation of data to provide greater and more accurate feedback for the end-user can be created and used..
 We believe truly for Australia to become the “data centre capital of the Asia-Pacific”, to host “digital embassies”, it will require a platform like Data Centre Frontiers that can make the analysis and selection of sites for future data centres a simple task for both government and companies.